 speaker

 Paul Cox

 Thank you for participating in today's call.
-Joining me from Dynavax are Ryan Spencer, Chief Executive Officer, Don Cassell, Chief Commercial Officer, Rob Jansen, Chief Medical Officer, and Kelly McDowell, our Chief Financial Officer.
-Earlier today, Dynavax released financial results for the fourth quarter and full year and December 31, 2024.
-Copies of the press release and a supplementary slide presentation are available on Dynavax's website.
-Before we begin, I advise you that we will be making forward-looking statements today based on our current expectations and beliefs, including but not limited to potential market sizes, market segmentation, effective marketing efforts, future expected market share and related growth rates, and related ACIP recommendation impact on each, financial guidance and trends, including revenue, profitability, cash flow, and sufficiency of current capitalization, timing and results of FDA submissions, clinical trial starts, and data readouts, and potential future uses of or demand for our CPG 1018 adjuvant.
+Joining me from Dynavax are Ryan Spencer, Chief Executive Officer, Don Cassell, Chief Commercial Officer, Rob Jansen, Chief Medical Officer, and Kelly McDonald, our Chief Financial Officer.
+Earlier today, Dynavax released financial results for the fourth quarter and full year ended December 31, 2024.
+Copies of the press release and a supplementary slide presentation are available on Dynavax's websites.
+Before we begin, I advise you that we will be making forward-looking statements today based on our current expectations and beliefs, including but not limited to potential market sizes, market segmentation, effective marketing efforts, future expected market share and related growth rates, and related ACIP recommendation impact on each.
+Financial guidance and trends, including revenue, profitability, cash flow, and sufficiency of current capitalization. timing and results of FDA submissions, clinical trial starts, and data readouts, and potential future uses of or demand for our CPG-1018 adjuvant.
 These statements involve risks and uncertainties, and our actual results may differ materially.
-These risks are summarized in today's press release and detailed in the risk factor section including today's annual report on Form 10-K. Our forward-looking statements speak as of today, and we undertake no obligation to update such statements.
+These risks are summarized in today's press release and detailed in the risk factors section on our SEC filings, including today's annual report on Form 10-K. Our forward-looking statements speak as of today, and we undertake no obligation to update such statements.
 Our earnings press release and this call will include discussion of certain non-GAAP information.
-You can find our earnings press release, including relevant non-GAAP reconciliations, on the Investors section of our corporate website at dynavax.com.
-And with that, I will
+You can find our earnings press release, including relevant non-GAAP reconciliations, on the investor section of our corporate website at dynavax.com.
+And with that, I will now turn the call over to Ryan.

+speaker